 The Finger Lakes area of NY State has many lodging choices for tourists and visitors, but it can be a difficult task to find upscale amenities.
 The discerning traveler today is searching for greater luxury and comfort.
 It is not common for inns, bed and breakfast or hotels to offer luxuries such as plush pillowtop mattresses, down/feather pillows and fine Egyptian cotton linens.
 Even harder to find are spacious, well designed private bathrooms or charming public areas where guests can relax and enjoy themselves.
 These are the standard in the Halsey House guest rooms and we continue to look for ways to take our amenities to the next level.

 en suite bathroom with upscale amenities featuring high shower heads

-This month we are retrofitting our already spacious custom guest showers with new, higher shower heads for the comfort of our tall customers.
+We have retrofitted our already spacious custom guest showers with new, higher shower heads for the comfort of our tall customers.
 The new heights are between 6’8″ and 7′.
 While those of us closer to the ground will still experience a wonderful shower, those people vertically blessed will enjoy not having to duck to wash their hair.
 Combine tall showers with our vanities built at 35″ high and comfort-height toilets and it becomes clear this inn was remodeled with adults comfort in mind.
 The entire first floor of the Halsey House, including the guest room Indulgence, has 10′ ceilings.
 The second floor is at 8′ with no dormers or sloped ceilings to navigate on your way to bed.

 April 20th, 2010 by KC Christopher